alkaline-ml/pmdarima/doc/about.rst

 -----------

 The name "pyramid" originally was the result of an anagram between the "py" prefix and the characters needed to spell "arima".
-However, the emerging web framework sharing the same name caused a `namespace collision <https://github.com/tgsmith61591/pyramid/issues/34>`_ and the package has since been renamed `pmdarima`.
-You may still see it referred to interchangeably as "pyramid".
+However, the popular web framework sharing the same name caused a `namespace collision <https://github.com/tgsmith61591/pmdarima/issues/34>`_ and the package has since been renamed ``pmdarima``.
+You may still see it referred to interchangeably throughout the doc as "pyramid".

 How it works
 ------------

-Pyramid is essentially a Python & Cython wrapper of several different statistical and machine learning libraries (statsmodels and scikit-learn), and operates by generalizing all ARIMA models into a single class (unlike statsmodels).
+``pmdarima`` is essentially a Python & Cython wrapper of several different statistical and machine learning libraries (statsmodels and scikit-learn), and operates by generalizing all ARIMA models into a single class (unlike statsmodels).